-The Montana Food and Agricultural Development Center (FADC) Network helps Montanans innovate and grow businesses that produce and commercialize food, agricultural and renewable energy products and processes, creating wealth and jobs in our communities and on our farms and ranches.
-The centers - located throughout Montana - operate as a statewide network serving community-based businesses.
+The Montana Food and Agricultural Development Center (FADC) Network helps Montanans innovate and grow businesses that produce and commercialize food, agricultural and renewable energy products and processes.
+The FADCs support local businesses to create wealth and jobs for our communities, farms, and ranches while expanding Montana’s value-added agriculture industry.
+The Centers - located throughout Montana - operate as a statewide network serving community-based businesses, agricultural producers, and food entrepreneurs.

-The centers support economic development by ensuring that more of the state's food, agricultural and energy dollars circulate in Montana.
-The network provides training, coaching and technical assistance, including:
+The Network supports economic development by ensuring that more of the state's food, agricultural, and energy dollars circulate in Montana.
+They provide training, coaching, and technical assistance including but not limited to:

 - Business planning and development